Core Solutions Blog

 Your EHR training plan determines how training takes place and should include the timeline and overall goals for the training.
 When developing an EHR training plan template, consider the following:

-• Skill Assessment: The first step involves determining the computer literacy of your staff and implementing basic computer skills training for those in need.
+• Skill assessment: The first step involves determining the computer literacy of your staff and implementing basic computer skills training for those in need.

 • Who you need to train: Second, decide who should receive training and identify the number of sessions needed.

-• How You'll Train: Training can take many forms.
+• How you'll train: Training can take many forms.
 You may set up online training sessions or have a trainer visit your practice to lead the sessions.
-Consider any resources to provide your team, such as user manuals or quick tip cheat sheets.
+Consider any resources to provide your team, such as user manuals or quick-tip cheat sheets.
 Also understand how your EHR vendor supports you throughout your training process.

 • Location: Will you host training sessions on-site, or have users complete the sessions online?
 Do you have space available to accommodate a training session for multiple people simultaneously?